michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 At any time during 2022, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset) (Yes/No)?

+The following actions do not require a Yes answer:

+- Holding a digital asset in a wallet or account;
+- Transferring a digital asset from one wallet or account you own or control to another wallet or account that you own or control; or
+- Purchasing digital assets using
+U.S. or other real currency, including through the use of electronic platforms such as PayPal and Venmo.

 ### Last year's taxes if itemized and other carryover items (new client only)